fossabot/diagnosis/README.rst

 Quickstart
 ----------

+The [fixtures](./fixtures) are a subset of the in https://github.com/kamillamagna/ICD-10-CSV.

 Run the following commands to bootstrap your environment ::

     git clone https://github.com/rpip/mpharma
     cd mpharma
-    pipenv install --dev
+    pipenv shell --three #use Python 3 if you have that installed locally, or omit the `three` to use Python 2 pipenv install --dev
     cp .env.example .env